Ursula Burns: Community activities

 Burns provides leadership counsel to community, educational, and non-profit organizations including FIRST (For Inspiration and Recognition of Science and Technology), National Academy Foundation, MIT, and the U.S. Olympic Committee, among others.
 She is a founding board director of Change the Equation, which focuses on improving the U.S.'s education system in science, technology, engineering, and math (STEM).
-She served as vice chairwoman of the executive committee of The Business Council between 2013 and 2014.
+She was vice chairwoman of the executive committee of The Business Council between 2013 and 2014.
 She has delivered the commencement address at universities including Rochester Institute of Technology, MIT, the University of Rochester, Xavier University, Howard University, Williams College, and Georgetown University.

-She has been listed multiple times by Forbes as one of the 100 most powerful women in the world.
-In 2015, she was listed as the 29th.
-In 2018 she was featured among "America's Top 50 Women In Tech".

 In 2016, hacked emails suggested she was on a list of potential candidates for vice-president for Hillary Clinton.

 Personal life

 Burns was married to Lloyd Bean until his death in 2019; he also worked at Xerox, and they lived in Rochester, New York.
 She has a daughter Melissa (born c.
 1992) and a stepson Malcolm (born c.
 1989) who attended MIT.
-Burns delivered the MIT commencement address at her son Malcolm's graduation in 2011.
+Burns delivered the MIT commencement address at her son's graduation in 2011.
 Two years prior, she delivered the commencement address at Rochester Institute of Technology.
 Burns has contributed to McQuaid Jesuit High School in New York.